m-minasyan/youtube-hide-watched-video-extension/README.md

 ## 🩺 Troubleshooting

+- **Could not load background script / Could not load manifest**:
+  - Cause: Trying to load the extension before building it, or loading from a non-existent/incomplete directory.
+  - Fix:
+    1. Run `npm install` to install dependencies
+    2. Run `./scripts/build-extension.sh` to build the extension
+    3. Load the `dist/unpacked` directory in Chrome (not the project root)
+  - Note: The `dist` directory is generated during build and is gitignored - you must build it locally first.

-- View Hidden Videos opens ERR_FILE_NOT_FOUND:
+- **View Hidden Videos opens ERR_FILE_NOT_FOUND**:
   - Cause: An older build package missed bundling the Hidden Videos Manager page (`hidden-videos.html/css/js`).
   - Status: Fixed in v2.4.3 by updating the build script to include these files.
-  - Fix locally: Reload the unpacked extension from the repo root or rebuild using `./scripts/build-extension.sh`, then click “Reload” in `chrome://extensions/`.
+  - Fix locally: Reload the unpacked extension from the repo root or rebuild using `./scripts/build-extension.sh`, then click "Reload" in `chrome://extensions/`.

 ## 🔒 Privacy & Security